ulmighty/codex-studio/README.md

 - Document every lane deliverable in the corresponding `ARTIFACTS.md` file so QC can audit and reproduce the stack.

 ## Repository Layout
-- `apps/` – application entry points (CLI orchestrator, FastAPI backend, Next.js web UI).
+- `projects/FacialRecog/apps/` – application entry points (CLI orchestrator, FastAPI backend, Next.js web UI).
-- `packages/` – reusable inference and indexing libraries for the vision, audio, and indexer lanes.
+- `projects/FacialRecog/packages/` – reusable inference and indexing libraries for the vision, audio, and perf lanes.
-- `tests/` – shared fixtures and integration smoke tests owned by the TESTS_QA lane.
+- `projects/FacialRecog/tests/` – shared fixtures and integration smoke tests owned by the TESTS_QA lane.
 - `prompts/` – lane briefs, merge plan, and artifact ledgers that drive the roadmap.
 - `scripts/` – repository automation, including structure verification and future perf/security tooling.
 - `docs/` – canonical operator and auditor documentation (populated as the DOCS lane lands).